General

 Arrests, excessive use of force during opposition protests surrounding elections; prosecution of protesters

-Ahead of the presidential elections, the Collective of 10 organised several protests to denounce what they call ‘a constitutional coup’ and to demand free and fair elections.
+Ahead of the presidential elections, the Collective of 10 organised several protests to denounce what they call ‘a institutional coup’ and to demand free and fair elections.
 Collective of 10, the ten opposition candidates boycotting the elections, held unauthorised street protests almost on a daily basis in Antananarivo in the weeks leading up to the elections, several of which were met with tear gas, batons and arbitrary arrests of protesters and bystanders.

 For example, on 11th November 2024, security forces reportedly used tear gas, while protesters erected barricades and threw stones at security forces in an opposition protest by the Collective of 10 in Antananarivo to demand the postponement of the presidential elections.
 According to the gendarmerie, 11 protesters were arrested and four members of the security forces injured.
 On 6th November 2023, security forces dispersed protesters who attempted to gather and protest at the Place du 13-Mai in Antananarivo, despite a ban issued in October 2023 by the prefect of the city on gathering at that emblematic square.
 Opposition presidential candidate Jean-Jacques Ratsietison was briefly detained.
 Two days earlier, on 4th November 2023, security forces used tear gas against protesters attempting to reach the Place du 13-Mai.
 11 protesters were reportedly arrested.